 How much does a new furnace cost?

-A new gas furnace should cost roughly $3,000-$4,000 dollars for the unit and installation by a knowledgeable contractor.
-Be sure to get at least two quotes, preferably three as pricing can vary a great deal.
+A new gas furnace should cost roughly $2,500-$4,000 dollars for the unit and installation by a knowledgeable contractor.
+The price can vary depending on the bells and whistles that you want… mid-efficiency or high efficiency?
+Single Stage or two stage?
+How many BTU’s does the furnace need to deliver?
+Be sure to get at least two quotes, preferably three.

 How long should a furnace last?

 Regularly maintained furnaces can live long, productive lives, 20-25 years or more in many cases.
 But once yours has inched past 15 years, or if you haven’t been strict about a maintenance schedule over its lifetime, it’s smart to know the signs of a failing furnace so that you won’t be caught unprepared.